Patient information during COVID-19

 Assessment Unit (AAU)

-Assessment Unit (AAU) is a 16 bedded mixed sex unit.
+The AAU is a 25 bedded, mixed sex unit.
+We have 20 acute admissions beds and 5 Enhanced Care beds.
+We deliver care to patients who need cardiac monitoring and closer observation.
 We receive emergency admissions from the Emergency Department and GP’s, 24 hours a day, seven days a week.

 Visiting times and information